 Areas of faculty expertise include Ancient Greek philosophy, modern philosophy, classical German philosophy, comparative philosophy, ethics, applied ethics, biomedical ethics, business ethics, environmental philosophy, epistemology, logic, metaphysics, philosophy of language, philosophy of religion, philosophy of science, contemporary European philosophy, feminist philosophy, pragmatism, and social, political and legal philosophy.

 The BA in philosophy requires 33 hours.
-Required courses include PHI 3930 Philosophical Methods and PHI 3130 Symbolic Logic.
+Required courses include PHI 3930 Philosophical Methods and PHI 2101 Introduction to Logic.
 The remaining courses are organized under four topical domains including HISTORY (6 credits) Knowledge and Reality (3 credits), Value Theory (6 credits), Diverse Methods and Perspectives (3 credits).
 In addition, students can choose Free Major Electives (9 credits).
 Students can pick among a wide variety of courses under each heading, and the free electives can be chosen from any domain.
 The detailed lists are available and listed on the department webpage.

 Introductory/General Education courses include: PHI 2010 Introduction to Philosophy, PHI 2630 Critical Thinking: Ethical Issues, PHI 2100 Critical Thinking: The Art of Reasoning, and PHI 2101 Introduction to Logic.
 PHI 2010 Introduction to Philosophy fulfills the Humanities requirement in Florida’s General Education program.
 PHI 2630 Critical Thinking: Ethical Issues, and PHI 2100 Critical Thinking: The Art of Reasoning, fulfill the UNF General Education outcome in Critical Thinking.
 PHI 2101 Introduction to Logic fulfills a UNF General Education outcome in Reasoning and Analyzing Quantitatively.
 Students are encouraged to take these philosophy courses to advance their critical thinking skills.
 All courses are offered every term, including summer.
 Besides fostering students’ critical thinking and writing skills, the courses also serve as background for more advanced and specialized courses in the BA in philosophy.